Language selection

 Large Virtual Currency Transaction Report or large virtual currency transaction record

-Ms. Red instructs her friend, Ms. Yellow, to exchange an amount of VC equivalent to more than $10,000 CAD into US dollars at a Canadian money services business (MSB).
-Ms. Yellow is the conductor and the MSB determines that Ms. Red is the third party, as Ms. Red instructed Ms. Yellow to conduct the transaction.
+Ms. Red instructs her friend, Ms. Yellow, to exchange an amount of virtual currency equivalent to more than $10,000 Canadian into United States dollars at a Canadian money services business.
+Ms. Yellow is the conductor and the money services business determines that Ms. Red is the third party, as Ms. Red instructed Ms. Yellow to conduct the transaction.

 Signature card or account operating agreement

-If an account is opened in Mr. Green's name, but the RE determines that the account activity will be directed by Ms. Teal, Ms. Teal is the third party.
+If an account is opened in Mr. Green’s name, but the reporting entity determines that the account activity will be directed by Ms. Teal, Ms. Teal is the third party.

 Information record

-Mr. Black wishes to purchase a home in Canada.
-Ms. White helps Mr. Black to find a suitable home by attending showings with a real estate sales representative.
-When a home is found, Mr. Black is the purchaser and there is no third party since the information record is kept on Mr. Black and he is not acting at the instruction of anyone else.
+Mr. Green wishes to purchase a home in Canada.
+Ms. Violet helps Mr. Green to find a home by attending showings with a real estate sales representative.
+When a home is found, Mr. Green is the purchaser and there is no third party since the information record is kept on Mr. Green and he is not acting at the instruction of anyone else.

 Ms. Grey has a power of attorney for an elderly relative who is incapacitated and unable to conduct a transaction or give instructions on a transaction.
 Ms. Grey is required to sell the elderly relative's home.
 The information record kept by the real estate sales representative or broker would be in respect of Ms. Grey.
 As a result, there is no third party as Ms. Grey is not acting on the instructions of the elderly relative or anyone else.

 123 Ltd. requests that its subsidiary, ABC Company, purchase a commercial property.
-The information record is kept on ABC Company and the RE determines that 123 Ltd. is the third party, as it is the instructing party.
+The information record is kept on ABC Company and the reporting entity determines that 123 Ltd. is the third party, as it is the instructing party.

 Mr. Blue requests a casino to disburse $10,000 CAD.
 Mr. Blue is making this request because he was instructed to do so by Ms. Red.
 The casino determines that Ms. Red is the third party.